‘Nurses SHIFT Change’ Petition Raises Public Health Concerns About Immigration Enforcement

 A Public Health and Human Rights Issue

-Nurse leaders and advocates have tied the petition to recent events and broader concerns about immigration policy’s impacts on health and safety.
-In a widely shared LinkedIn post, nurse leader Rebecca Love, RN, MSN, FIEL, wrote: “For the first time ever in my nursing career — we are seeing nursing associations align in solidarity over protecting our public health, Constitutional rights and Human Rights.”
+Many nurse advocates have tied the petition to recent events and broader concerns about immigration policy’s impacts on health and safety.
+In a widely shared LinkedIn post, nurse leader Rebecca Love, RN, MSN, FIEL, described what she views as increasing alignment among some nursing organizations: “For the first time ever in my nursing career — we are seeing nursing associations align in solidarity over protecting our public health, Constitutional rights and Human Rights.”

 Love specifically linked the movement to the tragic killing of ICU nurse Alex Pretti, emphasizing the profound stakes for the profession.